Licensed & Insured • Cambridge, Ontario

 add

-Common signs include persistent window condensation during winter, musty or stale odours that do not clear, visible mould in bathrooms or closets near exterior walls, and a stuffy feeling that improves when you open a window.
-Doors that pull shut on their own when the range hood or dryer runs indicate negative pressure.
-Renovated heritage homes in Galt that have been tightly sealed are particularly susceptible to ventilation problems.
+Common signs include persistent window condensation during winter, musty or stale odours that do not clear, visible mould on closet walls near exterior surfaces, and a stuffy feeling that improves when you open a window.
+Doors that pull shut on their own when the dryer runs indicate negative pressure.
+Renovated heritage homes in Galt that have been tightly sealed are particularly susceptible, and so are newer Champlain builds that were airtight from the day they were finished.

 add